 Email counselling will allow you to talk to a qualified therapist via email at your own time.

-Taking the time to reflect on your feelings and putting them into written words will not only be a therapeutic process in itself, but it will also help your therapist to dive in your thoughts without missing any details and unveiling the real source of your turmoil.
+E-mail counselling will allow you to take the time to reflect on your feelings and putting them into written words will not only be a therapeutic process in itself, but it will also help your therapist to dive in your thoughts without missing any details and unveiling the real source of your turmoil.
 While the interaction takes place asynchronously through the Internet (i.e. not in real-time), email counselling is evidence-based and is a highly effective way to receive mental health support with 5 main advantages over other modes of therapy:

 - You have the time to reflect on your own feelings and thoughts, at your own pace and when you most feel the need to unload.